 184.108.40.206.
 In the event of a stock or production issue, IDM will either re-order and re-embroider the garments to fulfill an order, or issue a full refund on any missing garments.

 IDM offers ‘Eco-Embroidery’ which is a 100% plastic-free production method that (as far as we know) is currently not offered anywhere else in the world.
 The standard process is based on a minimum order of quantity (MOQ) of 30 pieces per production run.
 A PDF proof will be prepared so that artwork size and positioning is approved prior to production.

-220.127.116.11.
+126.96.36.199.
 IDM will always try and match the colour of artwork to the nearest thread colour available.
 Not all colours are achievable, so we ask customers to preempt this or design in a basic colour palette.
 If a specific colour is required, please communicate this.
-More information regarding colour can be found below.

 Some custom colours and non stock colours from IDM may incur a small additional custom colour charge.